jeffleon/Skydropx/README.md

 <!-- USAGE EXAMPLES -->

+## Test with postman

+You can see the postman collection in the following link https://www.getpostman.com/collections/dc3373f2b5dabbbf89ce remember that the token only works 2 hours

 ## Usage

 If you have any issue or if you need something see the documentation of API in the endpoint http://ec2-54-77-160-29.eu-west-1.compute.amazonaws.com:8080/api-docs/